-- describing the fundamentals of helicopter control and stability
+describing the fundamentals of helicopter control and stability

-This course suits practicing engineers, managers or other professionals involved in rotary wing engineering, design, testing, operational evaluation or other technical aspects.
-The course is suitable for entry through advanced-level.
+    This course will benefit practicing engineers, managers or other professionals involved in rotary wing engineering, design, testing, operational evaluation or other technical aspects.
+The course is suitable for entry level engineers and advanced level as well.

     Nowadays helicopters are generally reliable flying machines capable of fulfilling missions impossible with fixed-wing aircraft.
 As Igor Sikorsky said, "If a man is in need of rescue, an airplane can come in and throw flowers on him, and that's just about all.
 But a direct lift aircraft could come in and save his life."
 Indeed, whether the helicopter is used in emergencies (for example for saving victims from automobile accidents, shipwrecks earthquakes or fires in high-rise buildings) or as a mean for future transportation, helicopters are actively operating on every continent.

     This course addresses these issues by covering the following topics:

     - the use of flow conservation laws to develop analytic expressions for rotor downwash, rotor thrust and power requirements

     - examples of typical helicopter aeroelastic instabilities